Photo: Warner Brothers

-The abundance of Netflix Streaming options can be so overwhelming that even picking the right genre to fit a mood can be an all-night affair.
+The abundance of Netflix streaming options can be so overwhelming that even picking the right genre to fit a mood can be an all-night affair.
 Sometimes you just want to cut to the chase and watch a great film.
 That’s why we’ve sorted through thousands of possibilities to present you with the best movies on Netflix.
-Critical consensus, general popularity, legendary status — if a movie could be considered great (and it’s on Netflix), you’ll find it below, broken down by each genre..
-As always, feel free to note anything we’ve left out in the comments.
+Critical consensus, general popularity, legendary status — if a movie could be considered great (and it’s on Netflix), you’ll find it below, broken down by each genre.
+As always, feel free to note in the comments anything we’ve left out.
 We’ll update this list as titles are added and removed.

 After the loss of a child, a couple (Willem Dafoe and Charlotte Gainsbourg) head to a cabin in the woods to mourn and come back to life.
 The beginning of a horror film?
 Basically, but in Lars von Trier’s hands, the prompt conjures up carnal desire, emasculating violence, and a talking fox.

 The Longest Day (1962)